Nikolai Tcherepnin: Life

 In 1907, during his time at the Conservatory, he wrote possibly his most famous work, the ballet Le Pavillon d'Armide.
 Two years later, Tcherepnin conducted the ballet at the premiere performance of Diaghilev's legendary Ballets Russes.
 He conducted for the entire first season and returned to conduct multiple times over the next five years.
 He conducted performances with the Ballets Russes in Berlin, Monte Carlo, Paris, Rome, and the Royal Opera House at Covent Garden in London.
 In addition to his professorship and his commitments with the Ballet, in 1908, he became conductor at the Mariinsky Theatre.
 At this post, he directed the Paris premiere of Rimsky-Korsakov's opera The Golden Cockerel.

 From 1905 to 1917, he was principal of the conservatory of St. Petersburg, where he taught conducting.
 In 1918 he was invited to take the post of director of the National Conservatory of Tbilisi, the capital of the Democratic Republic of Georgia.
 Following the Bolshevik takeover of Georgia in 1921, he moved to Paris and lived there for the rest of his life.
-While in France, he worked with Anna Pavlova and her ballet troupe as composer and conductor (1922–4) and made concert tours around Europe and the United States but abandoned his concert career in 1933 because of a deterioration in his hearing.
-In 1925 he founded the Russian Conservatory in Paris and served as its director for a number of years (1925–9 and 1938–45).
-In 1926 he became a member of the board of trustees of the Belyayev publishing house, where he later became president from 1937 until his death in 1945.
+While in France, he worked with Anna Pavlova and her ballet troupe as composer and conductor (1922–1924) and made concert tours around Europe and the United States but abandoned his concert career in 1933 because of a deterioration in his hearing.
+In 1925 he founded the Russian Conservatory in Paris and served as its director for a number of years (1925–1929 and 1938–1945).
+In 1926 he became a member of the board of trustees of the Belyayev publishing house, where he later became president from 1937 until his death in 1945 in Issy-les-Moulineaux.